Around 27.7 million Indonesians are living below the poverty line, and the gap between the country’s richest and poorest people has increased.

 Rights in crisis

 We strengthen and mobilize the capacity of urban communities in Indonesia to respond to natural disasters.
-We promote gender mainstreaming in all response intervention conducted by national and sub-national governments.
+We promote gender mainstreaming in all response interventions conducted by national and sub-national governments.